UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 4 report.md

 > Q. Why do we plot the negative of the signal?
 This has to do with light absorption.
 We talked about it in class.

-> A. Since there is blood, it blocks the light, therefire there is less light(less light = negative signal).
+> A. Since there is blood, it blocks the light, therefire there is less light when the blood is pumped(less light = negative signal).

 > Q. Try different sampleAverage parameters and plot them.
 What is the effect of sampleAverage on the smoothness of the signal?

 > A. As we increase the sampleAverage, we get less noise and a better image of what is expected.
 As we we can see the as we increase the n to around 20, it looks more like a heart rate reading that is expect vs the n = 5 which looks off.
+The trade off is if we want speed vs resolution because a higher sampeAverage will decrease the expected freqnecy and decrease the speed vs if we have a smaller sampleAverage making our graph look better.
 >
 > Sample: n = 5
 > ![Image of sample_5](images4/sample_5.jpg)